entando/entando-docs/vuepress/docs/next/tutorials/customize-the-platform/pda-tutorial.md

           'ui:options': {
             size: 4, // <-- Property subform should take up the remaining 4 out of 12 columns
           },
-          // note that property's fields are not mentioned - defaulting them to 12 columns in are that is available to them },
+          // note that Property field occupancy is not specified, defaulting to use all 12 of the columns available },
       },
     }

 As Material UI components are used for field templates, there might be a need to pass some Material UI options into the field.
 This can be done by adding the `muiProps` object to `ui:options`.

 For example, if you would like to make the down payment field resizable, you can add `multiline: true` to the `muiProps` option.
-If you want to make the field to take up multiple rows by default, add the fields `rows` and `rowsMax`.
+If you want the field to take up multiple rows by default, add the fields `rows` and `rowsMax`.
 The latter limits how many rows can be added until the scroll bar is shown.

     {
       downpayment: {